C-Harlin/trjsr/README.md

-# On Efficient Computation of Trajectory Similarity via Single Image Super-Resolution
+# On Accurate Computation of Trajectory Similarity via Single Image Super-Resolution

 ------